 If the reversal procedure does not result in pregnancy after a year, your doctor can investigate the cause of this and offer treatments and next steps in your fertility journey.

 Find out more about how we can help people experiencing fertility delay.

 Read more →

-Our gynaecologists are some of the most experienced microsurgery specialists in Christchurch.
+Our gynaecologists are some of the most experienced vasectomy and sterilisation specialists in Christchurch.

 Make an appointment